JayMarzan36/CLInTool/README.md

-# CLInTool
+# clint
-Homemade cli tool
+My homemade CLI-n-Tool or clint

 ## What can it do?
 *   Make project templates
-*   Make templates for scripts, depending on the platform
+*   Make templates for scripts, like .sh and .bat by detecting the current os
-*   Have built in scripts